siddharthramgundam/Serverless-File-Management-System-Using-AWS-SERVICES-/README.md

 Decoupled Services — Each AWS service operates independently yet integrates seamlessly.

-🌍 Real-World Application Example
+**** Real-World Application Example

 A Digital Media Company uses this setup to automatically log and notify teams whenever new images, videos, or reports are uploaded by photographers or content creators.
 This ensures automated tracking, centralized metadata management, and instant alerts, improving workflow transparency and reducing manual tracking.

-🏁 Final Outcome
+**Final Outcome**

-🎯 Automated, secure, and serverless file management pipeline.
+ Automated, secure, and serverless file management pipeline.
-📦 Upload a file → triggers Lambda → stores metadata → sends email.
+ Upload a file → triggers Lambda → stores metadata → sends email.
-💡 Scalable, event-driven, and production-ready design.
+ Scalable, event-driven, and production-ready design.